xamele0n/Facet.Interface/README.md

 Use Facet to build lightweight DTOs, API shapes, or UI-bound view models **without writing boilerplate or mapping code.**

-No base classes.
-No mapppings.
-No reflection.
-No runtime cost.

-## Features

-- :white_check_mark: Add or exclude properties
-- :white_check_mark: Include public fields (optional)
-- :white_check_mark: Generate constructors that copy from the source type
-- :white_check_mark: No base class or interface required
-- :white_check_mark: No runtime reflection — compile-time only
-- :white_check_mark: Works with or without namespaces
-- :white_check_mark: Don't worry about usings

 ---

 ## Quick Start